Westminster Quarters: History

 The Westminster Quarters were originally written in 1793 for a new clock in Great St Mary's, the University Church in Cambridge.
-There is some doubt over exactly who composed it: Joseph Jowett, Regius Professor of Civil Law, was given the job, but he was probably assisted by either John Randall (1715–1799), who was the Professor of Music from 1755, or his brilliant undergraduate pupil, William Crotch (1775–1847).
+There is some doubt over exactly who composed it: Joseph Jowett, Regius Professor of Civil Law, was given the job, but he was probably assisted by either John Randall (1715–1799), who was the Professor of Music from 1755, or his undergraduate pupil, William Crotch (1775–1847).
 This chime is traditionally, though without substantiation, believed to be a set of variations on the four notes that make up the fifth and sixth bars of "I know that my Redeemer liveth" from Handel's Messiah.
 This is why the chime is also played by the bells of the so-called Red Tower in Halle, the native town of Handel.

 In 1851, the chime was adopted by Edmund Beckett Denison (an amateur horologist, and graduate of Trinity College, Cambridge, who was familiar with the Great St Mary's chime) for the new clock at the Palace of Westminster, where the bell Big Ben hangs.
 From there its fame spread.
 It is now one of the most commonly used chimes for striking clocks.

-According to the church records of Trinity Episcopal Church (Williamsport, Pennsylvania), this chime sequence was incorporated into a tower clock mechanism by the E. Howard & Co., Boston, Massachusetts.
+According to the church records of Trinity Episcopal Church (Williamsport, Pennsylvania), this chime sequence was incorporated into a tower clock mechanism by E. Howard & Co., Boston, Massachusetts.
 The clock and chime in Trinity's steeple base was dedicated in December 1875.
 It holds the distinction of being the first tower clock in the United States to sound the Cambridge Quarters.